antmicro/dc-scm-osm-l-carrier-card/README.md

 * Landing pad for OSM-L type of SoM
 * Realtek 1Gb Ethernet PHY (Realtek [RTL8211FDI-CG](https://openhardware.antmicro.com/components/realtek-rtl8211fdi-cg))
 * ITE [IT6251](https://openhardware.antmicro.com/components/ite-tech-it6251) LVDS-DisplayPort bridge
 * USB-C port with FTDI [FT4232H](https://openhardware.antmicro.com/components/ftdi-chip-ft4232h-56q-reel/) for SoM debug and software integration
 * USB-C port connected to the OSM-L SoM pads
 * USB-C port connected to the HPM
 * M.2 (key-M) expansion slot connected to the HPM
 * Slot for removable BIOS memories connected directly to the HPM
 * Optional on-board TPM connector

 ## Project structure

 The main directory contains KiCad PCB project files, a LICENSE and a README.
 The remaining files are stored in the following directories:

+* `doc` - contains board schematic
 * `img` contains graphics for this README

 ## Licensing